 It’s so important to choose a high quality, fresh fish oil that meets international standards for heavy metals and other contaminants.
-I hear great things about the Jarrow brand.
+Jarrow is a great brand.

 Another herculean ingredient for hydrating skin is hyaluronic acid.
 This is a skin nutrient found in deep layers of the skin.
 Not unexpectedly, this nutrient decreases with age, so supplementing is a great idea (it’s also great in topical wrinkle creams).